 As a language teacher, Gloria transfers her love of learning into the classroom and is pleased with the uptake of languages within a technical college and the role they play within the curriculum.
 Gloria prides herself on being able to build excellent working relationships with all those involved with the college and regularly promotes activities that not only showcase the talents, inventiveness and creativity of the learners but also provides them with those all-important transferable skills which will ensure that learners are ready for the next stages in their lives.

 Chief Information Officer

 Victoria studied Mathematics at King’s College London and has over 20 years teaching experience, teaching Mathematics, Physics, Music and Computer Science.
 She first became a Deputy Head in 2010 and has completed her NPQH.
 She is able to draw from her wealth of experience gained whilst working in several different types of educational establishment in a leadership capacity.

 Her experience spans across many areas of the school including teaching and learning, curriculum and assessment through to pastoral support including safeguarding, setting up student houses and student voice.

 As Vice Principal (Quality of Education) at LDE, Victoria leads on teaching and learning, curriculum development and our learners progress.

 She is passionate about raising the aspirations of learners’, motivating them to engender a love of learning whilst enabling them to take chances and develop their resilience, independence and creativity.

 What better place to develop creativity than in an Engineering and Design College with state of the art facilities!

 He has moved to the UK in 2009 and has successfully worked in various management and leadership roles across secondary school settings.
-He has lead whole-school initiatives on aspects of school data, careers education, school-industry links, end destinations and work experience coordination.
+He has lead whole-school initiatives on school data, behaviour, attitude to learning, careers education, school-industry links and end destinations.